Common.Elements.Image.Internal

 Teachers from the institute showed great interest and enthusiasm, expressing their willingness to actively participate in the project's implementation.
 Their support and eagerness to integrate these activities into their schools demonstrate a strong commitment to addressing the challenges of internet and social media addiction.

-On December 10, during a meeting of the Marijampolė English Teachers’ Methodical Group, the ERASMUS+ project "Unplugging for Brighter Future: Internet and Social Media Addiction" was presented at the Marijampolė M. Lukšienė Education Center.
+On December 10 of 2024, during a meeting of the Marijampolė English Teachers’ Methodical Group, the ERASMUS+ project "Unplugging for Brighter Future: Internet and Social Media Addiction" was presented at the Marijampolė M. Lukšienė Education Center.
 This project aims to raise awareness about the problem of internet and social media addiction and to promote mindful and responsible use of digital technologies among youth.

 The presentation introduced the project’s idea, goals, and planned activities that will involve students in interactive and creative tasks to help them understand the consequences of excessive use of digital technologies.
 Teachers received practical advice on integrating this topic into their lessons and methodological solutions to encourage students’ critical thinking and enhance their ability to manage online time effectively.